OUR APPROACH TO

 5. Selecting and Applying the Correct Solution

-The root cause analysis process guarantees that IPS will recommend a solution that specifically addresses the real issue.
-Training is only one of many interventions available from IPS.
+The root cause analysis process guarantees that we will recommend a solution that specifically addresses the real issue.
+Training is only one of many interventions available.
 Many organizations are surprised at the number and types of interventions actually available.
-The IPS Consultant will recommend an intervention regardless of whether that intervention is one that IPS can provide.
+The Consultant will recommend an intervention regardless of whether that intervention is one that we can provide.
 We are committed to ultimate successful outcomes for our clients.

 Measuring intervention success usually includes both formative and summative processes.
-IPS takes the time to develop the evaluation early in the consulting process, and then applies the selected evaluation(s) in this stage of the project.
-In this stage IPS provides results back to the client, which we jointly analyze, discuss, and conclude with future recommendations.
+We take the time to develop the evaluation early in the consulting process, and then applies the selected evaluation(s) in this stage of the project.
+In this stage we provide results back to the client, which we jointly analyze, discuss, and conclude with future recommendations.

 7. Project ‘Termination’